ericsonga/TeacherCSP/_sources/CSPTurtleDecisions/oddEven.rst

 .. mchoicemf:: 14_3_1_finish_stripes
    :answer_a: 10
-   :answer_b: 20
+   :answer_b: 16
-   :answer_c: 21
+   :answer_c: 17
-   :answer_d: 40
+   :answer_d: 32
    :correct: c
    :feedback_a: This will stop before filling the top half of the space.
 Try it.
    :feedback_b: The turtle starts at the middle of height and draws 5 pixels below it and 5 pixels above it, so this leaves 5 pixels at the top that need to be filled.
-   :feedback_c: The height of the top half is 200 and each stripe is a height of 10 so 20 nearly does it, but 21 fills the entire area.
+   :feedback_c: The height of the top half is 160 and each stripe is a height of 10 so 16 nearly does it, but 17 fills the entire area.
+The turtle starts in the middle of the space so the first row has 5 pixels above the middle and 5 below.
    :feedback_d: This would fill more than the top half.

-   What value should you use as the parameter for the range function in line 7 to fill the top half of the drawing space with stripes?
-The height of the space is 400.
+   What value should you use as the parameter for the range function in line 12 to fill the top half of the drawing space with stripes?
+The height of the space is 320.

 Try to change the code above to use an ``else`` instead of the second ``if`` and yet still have the same result.
 Try to change the code above to use both an ``elif`` and ``else`` to draw three different colored stripes in a repeated pattern.
 You can use ``y % 3`` for three different conditions.